Brissett helps Pacers pull away from Heat in overtime | NBA | Journal Gazette

 Brissett helps Pacers pull away from Heat in overtime

-The Pacers bounced back after opening the season with a pair of one-point road losses including in overtime defeat at Washington on Thursday.
+Tyler Herro led all scorers with 30 points on 12-of-28 shooting and also grabbed 10 rebounds.
+All-Star guard Jimmy Butler added 19, but lamented too many missed shots in a 7-of-22 effort.

-Tyler Herro led all scorers with 30 points and also grabbed 10 rebounds.
-All-Star guard Jimmy Butler added 19.
-Bam Adebayo had 17 points and 16 rebounds.
+“We missed a lot of shots we normally make, myself included,” Butler said.
+“I've got to be better overall.”

 Butler missed shots on back-to-back possessions with the game tied in the final minute.
 Brogdon blocked Butler's driving layup attempt with 17 seconds remaining.